Company Logo - Home Link

 Even if you don't plan on visiting during that time, it should be noted that all active military personnel and veterans get free admission for themselves when they present a valid ID any day of the year.

-The only difference is that your family can join for free during the period between Memorial Day and Labor Day.
+The only difference is that your family can join for free between Memorial Day and Labor Day.

 3. Free Entry for Police/Firefighters